cbutton01/solo-project-6-29/README.md

   * Does the shorthand for grid work with css objects?
 I'm about to find out.
   * Grid is a bit more finnicky than in angular.
 I am having trouble getting my article components to display the way I want them to.
+  * Because of the way React is set up with app.jsx I'm finding it difficult to line my background image up the way I want it to look.